7.4 Healthy lifestyles and healthy nutrition

 There are several projects and initiatives encouraging healthy lifestyles and healthy nutrition for young people.
 They range from more general information offers to specific campaigns, and most of them are part of the national strategies or action plans (see: National strategies).

-'Be smart, don't start' is an information campaign and student competition of Fondation Cancer.
-The campaign aims at raising young people's awareness of the dangers and negative effects of smoking.
-Fondation Cancer provides interested persons and institutions with posters, leaflets and stickers to promote the message of the campaign and provide further information on the effects of smoking.
+The 'Mission Non-Smoking' (Mission Nichtrauchen)' is an information campaign and school competition of the Fondation Cancer, which is part of the European programme 'Smokefree Class Competition'.
+The campaign aims at raising young people's awareness of the dangers and negative effects of smoking and to encourage school classes to take part in a competition in which they do not smoke for six months.
+The Fondation Cancer provides interested persons and institutions with posters, leaflets and stickers to promote the message of the campaign and provide further information on the effects of smoking.
+At the end of the no-smoking competition, the participating classes are invited to a joint celebration and rallye where they can win prizes.

 The National Centre for the Prevention of Substance Abuse runs the service 'FRO NO' which provides information on psychotropic substances and aid or consultation institutions in Luxembourg both online and by phone.
 The 'Trampolin' service provides initial and continuing training courses for social, educational, psychological and medical professionals on addiction and addiction prevention.